Warsaw dialect: History

 The Warsaw dialect became a separate dialect of the Polish language some time in the 18th century, when the Polish substratum was enriched with many borrowed words from the Masovian dialect.
 The mixture was then heavily influenced by the languages spoken by the burghers of Warsaw and the royal court of Poland.
 These included the Italian, Yiddish, French, Latin and English.
-In the 19th century during the Partitions of Poland the dialect incorporated a great number of borrowed words from German and then Russian.
+In the 19th century, during the Partitions of Poland, the dialect incorporated a great number of borrowed words from German and then Russian.

-Until World War II the language spoken by different classes and professions of Warsaw evolved independently, although were eventually mixed and interlinked.
+Until World War II, the language spoken by different classes and professions of Warsaw evolved independently, although were eventually mixed and interlinked.
 After the Warsaw Uprising, when the majority of its speakers were either killed or expelled and resettled in other parts of the world, the dialect became separated from its geographical roots and its users dispersed.
-After the war only a small number of pre-war Varsavians returned there while the vast majority of the inhabitants of the city came from other parts of Poland.
+After the war, only a small number of pre-war Varsavians returned there while the vast majority of the inhabitants of the city came from other parts of Poland.
 Because of that, the language spoken in Warsaw became heavily influenced by other dialects of the Polish language.
 The only boroughs of Warsaw where the dialect was preserved to some extent were Praga and Wola.

-Since the 1960s the uniformisation of the language spoken throughout Poland under the influence of the mass media (such as the television and radio) lead to a rapid decline in speakers of all the dialects of Polish, the Warsaw dialect included.
+Since the 1960s, the uniformisation of the language spoken throughout Poland under the influence of the mass media (such as the television and radio) led to a rapid decline in speakers of all the dialects of Polish, the Warsaw dialect included.

-Among the notable artists who used the Warsaw dialect in their books, songs and poems are Hanka Bielicka, Wiktor Gomulicki, Stanisław Grzesiuk, Alina Janowska, Irena Kwiatkowska, Zygmunt Staszczyk, Stanisław Staszewski, Jarema Stępowski, Stefan Wiechecki and Stasiek Wielanek.
+Among the notable artists who used the Warsaw dialect in their books, songs, and poems are Hanka Bielicka, Wiktor Gomulicki, Stanisław Grzesiuk, Alina Janowska, Irena Kwiatkowska, Zygmunt Staszczyk, Stanisław Staszewski, Jarema Stępowski, Stefan Wiechecki, and Stasiek Wielanek.
 The most extensive studies of the Warsaw dialect were carried out by Bronisław Wieczorkiewicz in his book Gwara warszawska wczoraj i dziś (The Warsaw Dialect Yesterday and Today).